captFuture/FunkySense/README.md

 - mosquitto mqtt broker (https://mosquitto.org/download/ - mosquitto-2.0.14-install-windows-x64.exe - and create a startup task like with node red)
 IMPORTANT:
-- Deactivate windows firewall or create exception for port 1880
+- Deactivate windows firewall or create exception for port 1883
-- change mosquitto conf [C:\Program Files\mosquitto\mosquitto.conf] (AND allow_anonymous true AND port 1883 at top of config file)
+- change mosquitto conf [C:\Program Files\mosquitto\mosquitto.conf] (ADD listener 1883 allow_anonymous true at top of config file)
+(for debugging kill mosquitto service and open it in a cmd window manually with mosquitto.exe -v -c mosquitto.conf)

 - SQlite (https://www.sqlite.org/download.html - sqlite-dll-win64-x64-3390000.zip - sqlite-tools-win32-x86-3390000.zip )
   Extract everything to C:\sqlite and add the directory to your path variable